Covid 19 coronavirus: Passenger critical, 16 Kiwis 'trapped' on Greg Mortimer ship

 Graham's brother Ross, who also lives in Tauranga, said the situation was "dreadful" and " a very real concern".

 "The whole issue just snowballed ...
-Who knows potentially how long they may end up on that boat if they can't get off."
+Who knows potentially how long they may end up on that boat if they can't get off?"

 Before they left the couple were "very excited" to go to Antarctica for the first time.